dnjackson/500lines/same-origin-policy/doc/chapter.md

 ```

 When we re-run the `check` command after adding the fact, the analyzer no longer reports any counterexamples for the property.

-These examples show how even simple, abstract instances can provide often surprising insights into the system being modeled.
-Alloy is well-suited for this type of agile modeling: start out by building a small model of the system, run an analysis, and incrementally grow the model based on feedback from the analysis results.

 ## Browser